 To turn the tool on, squeeze the trigger switch 1.
 To turn the tool off, release the trigger switch.
 Your tool is equipped with a brake.
-The chuck will stop as soon as the trigger switch is fully released.
+The anvil will stop when the trigger switch is fully released.
+The variable speed switch enables you to select the best speed for a particular application.
+The more you squeeze the trigger, the faster the tool will operate.
+For maximum tool life, use variable speed only for starting holes or fasteners.